FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/01-redux.md

 # Exercise 1

-Now create an action for decrementing the count, as well as its corresponding action creator.
+Now create action string constants for stocking up fruit and explaining the current fruit stock.

+Note that the action creator for stocking up fruit will need to be set-up with a parameter of `count` so we can pass some information along in the action's payload about how much to update the inventory in our grocery store state.

+You can set the value of `count` on a `payload` property in this action object.

 ---

+# A Bit More Set-up...

+Before we create our reducer, we'll need to add our initial fruit inventory data to our app, and abstract our prototype methods into helper functions.

+Create `inventory.js` and add your fruit data as a named export, then add `helpers.js` and add `countFruit`, `stockUp`, and `explain` functions to this file as named exports (based on the work you did yesterday).

+What modifications will you need to make to these functions to make them into more generic helpers?

+---

 # What's in a Reducer?

-Actions describe the fact that something happened, but don't specify how the application's state changes in response&mdash;**that's where reducers come in**.
+Actions describe the fact that something happened, but don't specify how the application's state changes in response&mdash;that's where reducers come in.
 The basic function signature of a reducer is:

 ```js
 export default (state = {}, action) => {